-There's a reason he won the Nobel Prize in Literature.
-Over the course of six decades, Bob Dylan reinvented first folk music and then rock and roll with some of the most brilliant, surprising and influential lyrics of a changing time.
-Let's celebrate the Bard's 76th birthday by revisiting great lines from 20 of his best songs.
+His latest LP, "Triplicate," is up for a Grammy in an unlikely category: Best Traditional Pop Vocal Album.
+Yet that makes a certain sense.
+Over the course of six decades, Bob Dylan reinvented genre after genre with some of the most brilliant, surprising and influential songs of a changing time.
+Click through for great lines from 20 of his best.

 It's All Over Now, Baby Blue